romzorus/karnaboo/README.md

 cd karnaboo/karnaboo-server
 cargo build --release
 ```
 Now your executable **karnaboo-server** is in the `target/release` folder.
-You can grab the file, place it anywhere and juste execute it with `./karnaboo-server` (the config/repo-sources.yml/script_bank.yml will need to be in the same folder though) or you can just stick to Rust and use `cargo run`in the `karnaboo/karnaboo-server` folder.
+You can grab the file, place it anywhere and just execute it with `./karnaboo-server` (the config/repo-sources.yml/script_bank.yml will need to be in the same folder though) or you can just stick to Rust and use `cargo run`in the `karnaboo/karnaboo-server` folder. **No need for root privileges.**

 ### Karnaboo agent
 *** Prerequisites ***